Thinking of Joining the EPS?

 We have a wide variety of skills in the club, with separate groups for Creative Digital, Nature, and Studio photography.
-There is usually something on 4 nights a week if you have the time!
+There can be activities on 4 nights a week if you have the time!
 There is usually a bunch of folk going to a nearby pub for a pint after the Wednesday meets.

 The Phoenix group is an informal group of keener members of various levels of experience devoted to honest critique of each others work with a view to raising the standard of work submitted by members to the various International exhibitions and interclub competitions each year.

-If you are interested in joining the EPS, come along at 7pm any Wednesday during the season (end of Sept to beginning of May) and have a look around the premises before the meeting starts at 7.30pm.
+If you are interested in joining EPS, contact the Membership Secretary via the online contact form or come along at 7pm any Wednesday during the season (end of Sept to beginning of May) and have a look around the premises before the meeting starts at 7.30pm.

 You can also attend one or two Group meetings prior to joining to see where your interests lie.